-The Dickensian living conditions of thousands, possibly tens of thousands of people who find themselves trapped in Great Yarmouth is tragic and deliberate, more akin to an open prison surrounded by walls made from poverty than the up-and-coming holiday resort the local council is seeking to promote.
+The Dickensian living conditions of thousands trapped in Great Yarmouth is tragic.
+Life is more akin to an open prison surrounded by walls made from poverty.
+The up-and-coming holiday resort the council is trying to promote is a long way off.

 A new poultry plant which looks set to create at least 650 full-time jobs has been given the green light.